+What if the process fluid has contamination that can clog the sensing line, or if the fluid can crystalize or jell in the sensing line?
+In both cases, a significant error can result in the differential pressure measurement.
 One solution to avoid these issues is to introduce a flow of fluid down the sensing lines back into the process flow.
-Purging of the sensing line eliminates stagnant fluid, which is a common source of clogging.
-The fluid can be a gas or liquid that is inert to the process, or can even be a small amount of the actual process fluid.
+Purging the sensing line eliminates stagnant fluid, a common source of clogging.
+The fluid can be a gas or liquid that is inert to the process or can even be a small amount of the actual process fluid.

 Introducing flow into the sensing lines creates a pressure drop in the sensing line, causing an error in the differential pressure measurement.
-Also, process pressures can vary, creating variations in the sensing line flowrate.
+Also, process pressures can vary, creating variations in the sensing line flow rate.
 This variation results in unreliable differential pressure measurement, yielding inaccurate measurement of the main process flow measurement.

-To improve the accuracy of the process flow measurement, the flowrate in the sensing lines should be equal.
-Assuming that the tubing lines are the same length, equal flowrates will result in identical pressure drops in each sensing line, yielding an equal offset on each side of the differential pressure measurement which will null each other out.
+To improve the accuracy of the process flow measurement, the flow rate in the sensing lines should be equal.
+Assuming that the tubing lines are the same length, equal flow rates will result in identical pressure drops in each sensing line, yielding an equal offset on each side of the differential pressure measurement which will null each other out.

-A Not So Typical Solution
+A Not So Typical Solution.

-Flow can be set to equal flowrates as indicated on the flowmeter, and the flow controller will maintain this preset flowrate even with variations in the downstream pressure in the sensing line (main process pressures).
-The supply pressure must be maintained at the inlet of the 1350G/FCA8900, which can easily be accomplished with a pressure regulator.
+Flow can be set to equal flow rates as indicated on the flow meter, and the flow controller will maintain this preset flow rate even with variations in the downstream pressure in the sensing line (main process pressures).
+The supply pressure must be maintained at the inlet of the Sho-Rate™ variable area rotameter